-The GTN pipeline system transports Western Canada Sedimentary Basin (WCSB) and Rocky Mountain-sourced natural gas to natural gas pipelines and markets in Washington, Oregon and California.
-The original construction of the GTN pipeline was completed in 1961, followed by expansions or extensions in 1993, 1995 and 2002.
+GTN owns the GTN pipeline system, a 1,353-mile natural gas transmission system originating near Kingsgate, British Columbia at the Canadian border and connecting with the Tuscarora pipeline system near Malin, Oregon at the California border ("GTN Pipeline").
+The GTN Pipeline transports Western Canada Sedimentary Basin ("WCSB") and Rocky Mountain-sourced natural gas to third-party natural gas pipelines and markets in Washington, Oregon and California.
+The GTN Pipeline has an average design capacity of approximately 2.9 Bcf/d.
+The original construction of the GTN Pipeline was completed in 1961, followed by expansions or extensions.

-GTN provides transportation service under rates and terms of service that are subject to approval by the FERC.
-GTN's current maximum transportation rates were determined by a rate case settlement between GTN and its customers approved by the FERC on January 7, 2008.
-The settlement agreement established a moratorium on rate changes until December 31, 2011, and requires GTN to submit a rate case with new rates to be effective by January 1, 2014.
-More than half of GTN pipeline's capacity is under long-term contracts that expire between 2015 and 2028.
+GTN provides transportation service under rates and terms of service that are subject to approval by the Federal Energy Regulatory Commission ("FERC").
+GTN's current maximum transportation rates were determined by a rate case settlement between GTN and its customers approved by FERC effective January 1, 2012 The settlement agreement established a moratorium on rate changes until December 31, 2015, and requires GTN to submit a rate case with new rates to be effective b January 1, 2016.
+GTN's revenues are substantially supported by long-term contracts.
+Contracts expiring prior to 2023 are primarily held by local distribution companies.